What is gazundering and how to avoid it

-However, if the buyer suddenly finds out information about your property that reduces – or will reduce – its value or, indeed, if property prices have tumbled considerably since the original offer was made, it’s understandable that a buyer may have concerns about the price.
+However, if the buyer suddenly finds out information about your property that reduces – or will reduce – its value, it’s understandable that a buyer may have concerns about the price.
+Sometimes buyers will reduce their offer after issues are flagged in the survey.
+Or, if property prices drop considerably since the original offer was made, this could also cause a buyer to reduce their offer.

 Furthermore, if your buyer is in a chain themselves they may have the offer on their property reduced, thus leaving them no other option but to reduce the amount the can pay for yours.

 How can I avoid gazundering happening to me?